Jorsorokin/neo-matlab/README.md

 - [X] functions for clustering via Variational Bayes and EM-TMM in the sortTool GUI
 - [ ] method for visualizing the current heirarchy in the Block object (i.e. [connected graph](http://mathworld.wolfram.com/ConnectedGraph.html))
 - [ ] dealing with different sorting parameters when updating the sortModel property of the Neuron object
-- [X] function for online sorting / assigning new spikes to current Neuron objects [wMSC.m](source/Functions/clustering/wMSC.m)
+- [X] function for online sorting / assigning new spikes to current Neuron objects [wMSC.m](source/Functions/clustering/wMSC.m) & [HDBSCAN](https://github/Jorsorokin/HDBSCAN)
 - [ ] interfacing with SQL for memory-efficient loading/saving and smart querying (SQLite?)
+- [X] incorporating HDBSCAN into the sortTool GUI (see [HDSBCAN repo](https://github/Jorsorokin/HDBSCAN))
+- [X] incorporating automatic cluster refinement & cluster quality measurement into sortTool GUI